mir-smith/mir-smith.github.io/_pages/profile.md

 title:  Profile
 ---

-Further details will be added in future.
+Further details will be added in future. or perhaps ill just add some anecdotes. at bae i had to reuse a ...

 # Employment History (Summary)
 <table>